 Other commentary from the latest births data can be found on the following pages:Nôl i'r tabl cynnwys

-The total fertility rate (TFR) decreased for UK-born women to 1.50 children per woman and increased slightly to 1.98 children per non-UK-born woman.
+- The total fertility rate (TFR) increased for UK-born women to 1.54 children per woman; the TFR for non-UK-born women remained at 2.03 children per woman.

 Nôl i'r tabl cynnwys